DR. SAI GUDURU,

 Teamwork means more work done.

 Wherever we are in life the mantra is the same, there is no substitution for hard work.
-What you are does not make you special – it is always who you are!
+What you do not make you special – it is always who you are!
 To me the answer to this is simple but requires a wholehearted commitment.
 I am a person who cares – whether it is a patient in the chair with pain, a team member going through hard times, or a family member that needs me – I give everything I can to be supportive.
-I am a general dentist performing comprehensive dentistry to best of my ability.
+I am a general dentist performing comprehensive dentistry to the best of my ability.

 As I started writing this paragraph, I asked myself: “What is the happiest moment of my life?”
 Many memories came to mind and it made me realize that happiness is not a moment, it’s a journey.
-At the end of the day what makes me most happy is the smile on a patient’s face, the gratification we receive as clinicians, how we turned a challenging situation into healthy relationship.
+At the end of the day what makes me most happy is the smile on a patient’s face, the gratification we receive as clinicians, how we turned a challenging situation into a healthy relationship.
 When a new patient comes to our office and tells us how they were referred by a family or friend because we had provided exceptional care, that gives me the greatest satisfaction as a dentist.

 I am blessed with a wonderful wife, Phani, and our son, Ram.
 Phani and I have supported many of our family members with their education and feel proud of their successes.
 No matter how busy we are with work and life, many of my family members come together at least once every couple of months to spend time together.
 I am a great cook, which most people outside our family do not know.
-Usually I am the person cooking for these family gatherings.
+Usually, I am the person cooking for these family gatherings.
 I am not a big vacation guy, so cooking and spending time with family are my biggest revitalizers.
 My proudest possession is always my family.

 Another mother figure I adore dearly is Mother Teresa.
 I had the pleasure of meeting her and shaking her hand as a 12-year-old boy during her visit to our town in India where I grew up.
 The core meaning of her life study which applies to all of us is “Caring.”
 It can be caring for your family, a friend, a co-worker, a patient, or even your place of work.
 Once we start caring and telling ourselves that this is our job, everything will fall in place and suddenly life’s hurdles seem smaller.